it may take a few moments to load.

 Here's my test rig for hooking up a compressor to the engine.
 The gage assembly has a built-in ball valve.

-First test run.
-It took 25 pounds of air to get it going.
+The first test run took 25 pounds of air to get going.
 I set the eccentric hub at -90 degrees relative to the crank.
 Thus the engine is set for "running under" or clockwise, which is the common direction for this engine type.
 Running under cause a continuous down pressure on the crosshead.
 So far, no wear at all is evident on the crosshead caps.
 But it still needed some adjusting and breaking in.
 I had to polish off some of the paint on the connecting rod around the crank bearing.
 It was too tight.
 The motion of the connecting rod kept unscrewing the crank bearing and it would fall apart.
 I'll Loctite the bearing screw after I make sure everything else is working well.
 Also the valve was binding a bit.
 As you can see in the pictures, the eccentric rod needs to be bent in an "s" shape because the valve is a bit offset from the eccentric.
 Bending the rod was the most difficult adjustment to get right.